elearning-ostfalia/Proforma-Praktomat/README.md

 ##### Optional: Change Locale

 By default Praktomat uses German locale which results in German Checkstyle messages.
-In order to adjust the locale settings, you can override the build argument LOCALE in the docker-compose.yml file.
-E.g. for American English set LOCALE to en_US.UTF-8:
+In order to adjust the locale settings, you can override the build argument LOCALE_PLAIN in the docker-compose.yml file.
+E.g. for American English set LOCALE_PLAIN to en_US:

     build:
         ...
         args:
-            LOCALE: en_US.UTF-8
+            LOCALE_PLAIN: en_US

 ##### Optional: HTTPS
 For enabling HTTPS (port 443) you must